What is A University-Model school?

 Once students reach High School, they typically follow a university-style class structure.
 They attend school whenever the classes they need are available, and complete work outside the classroom.
 This schedule allows students to participate in extra-curricular activities or hold part-time jobs.
 Furthermore, this schedule helps prepare students for the transition of life after high school.

 University-Model Schools exist to strengthen American families by helping parents prepare college-worthy, character witnesses of Jesus Christ for the next generation.
-Any official University-Model School has been certified and/or accredited by the University-Model® Schools International (USMI).
+Any official University-Model School has been certified by the University-Model® Schools International (USMI).
 To learn more about USMI, click here to visit their website.

 What does this look like for full time students?